circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 ![header]({{ site.baseurl }}/assets/img/docs/Sumologic_Demo.png)

 Gain insights into your pipelines with the included dashboard panels.
-Filter each panel per specific projects or job, over any period of time.
-Available dashboard panels:
+Filter each panel for specific projects or jobs, over any period of time.
+Available dashboard panels include:

   - Total Jobs Ran
   - Job Health (% success)